Script for mass cloning docker images into self-hosted registry

 gogs/gogs

-Now let's write a script that will read the file and download a list of available tags for each image (download.sh)
+Write a script that reads the file and fetches available tags for each image (download.sh)

 input="./images.txt"